Over the last ten years the tackle bag (or some call a ‘fishing bag’) has exploded in popularity, replacing the old and awkward tackle box.

-I used my experiences with the products and looked over hundreds of customer reviews, watched tons of video reviews, and analyzed what the professionals and experts had to say from popular sources like BassMaster Magazine.
+I have used my personal experiences with the products, examined hundreds of customer reviews, watched numerous video reviews, and analyzed expert opinions from popular sources such as BassMaster Magazine.

-I scrutinized the data from the product catalog pages of nearly a dozen manufacturers, and I even tried to interview some of the company representatives to talk shop and get their take.
+I have carefully studied the product catalog pages from nearly a dozen manufacturers and attempted to interview some company representatives for their insights.

-There are many factors that go into determining what the great tackle bag should look and feel like.
-Some of those factors include internal organization, external organization, zipper quality, bottom of bag reinforcement, tool storage, strap and handle quality, and last but not least – warranty.
+There are several factors to consider when determining what makes a great tackle bag.
+These factors include internal organization, external organization, zipper quality, bottom reinforcement, tool storage, strap and handle quality, and warranty.

-Internal Organization – The tackle organization system is one of the most important features of a good bag.
-The interior should be separated by having plenty of room to hold three Plano tackle boxes and some extra internal zipper panels under the lid flap is also really helpful.
+Internal Organization – Should have a well-organized interior with enough space to hold three Plano tackle boxes.
+Additional internal zipper panels under the lid flap are also helpful.

-External organization – Externally, tackle bags should over offer side pockets to put extra tackle, bags of soft plastics, and tools such as a scale or pliers.
+External Organization – Should feature side pockets for extra tackle, soft plastics, and tools such as scales or pliers.

-Bottom of bag reinforcement – The bottom of the tackle bag also needs to be reinforced to resist water, mud, rocks, and anything else Mother Nature decides to throw at it.
+Bottom Reinforcement – The bottom of the product should be reinforced to withstand water, mud, rocks, and other elements of nature.

-Strap and handle quality – We evaluated the material of the straps and handles, but also evaluate the pads of the handles and straps to provide comfortable transport.
+Strap and Handle Quality – We assessed the material of the straps and handles, as well as the padding for comfortable transportation.